safe2choose

 Safe abortion is highly effective when it comes to terminating a pregnancy.
 Even so, it is normal for your body to change and take some time to normalize after ending a pregnancy.
 If you have taken the abortion pill, it is important to keep a few key things in mind:

-- It can take between four and eight weeks for your period to return.
+• It can take between 4-6 weeks for your period to return.